meteor/meteor/content/ui-ux.md

 <h3 id="animating-page-changes">Animating page changes</h3>

 Finally, it's common to animate when the user switches between routes of the application.
-Especially in mobile, this adds a sense of navigation to the app via positioning pages relative to each other.
+Especially on mobile, this adds a sense of navigation to the app via positioning pages relative to each other.
 This can be done in a similar way to animating things appearing and disappearing (after all one page is appearing and other is disappearing), but there are some tricks that are worth being aware of.

 Let's consider the case of the Todos example app.
 Here we do a similar thing to achieve animation between pages, by using Momentum in the main layout template: